 You should try to contribute the maximum amount to your IRA each year to get the most out of these savings.
 Be sure to monitor your investments and make adjustments as needed, especially as retirement nears and your goals change.

-Answer a few questions in the IRA Contribution Calculator to find out whether a Roth or traditional IRA might be right for you, based on how much you're eligible to contribute and how much you might be able to deduct on your taxes.
+Answer a few questions in the IRA Contribution Calculator to find out how much you're eligible to contribute and how much you might be able to deduct on your taxes.